plumber-cd/argocd-autoscaler/DESIGN.md

 If `.spec.mode` is set to `default: {}`, which is default, the Scaler will first apply changes to the Shard Manager, wait, then - to the replica controller, and do nothing else.
+If `.spec.mode.default.rolloutRestart` is set to `true` - additional annotation value will be added to the RS template, equivalent of what `kubectl` does on `rollout restart` command.
+It will trigger all pods to recycle even if `ARGOCD_CONTROLLER_REPLICAS` did not change.

-This mode is implemented "just-in-case", and if my assumptions are correct, it is not going to work because replicas will not be making dynamic re-balancing.
+This mode is implemented "just-in-case", and if my assumptions are correct, it is not going to work.
-As things change in ArgoCD, maybe it would become more useful.

-#### Rollout Restart

-If `.spec.mode` is set to `rolloutRestart: {}`, the Scaler first will apply changes to the Shard Manager and wait.
-Then - to the RS owner.
-Then, if either `ARGOCD_CONTROLLER_REPLICAS` or `spec.replicas` changed - it would wait for the RS to become ready.
-Lastly, if `.spec.mode.rolloutRestart.forceRebalance` is `true`, it will issue `rollout-restart`.

-It is hard for me to tell, if this actually going to work - some input from the community on this would be nice.
 I am suspecting that it may cause problems, because at some points in time, there would be replicas with different value in `ARGOCD_CONTROLLER_REPLICAS`, thus possibly making two or more replicas think they own the same shard.